To get unminified stack traces for JavaScript code in your React Native app built for Android, source maps must be generated and uploaded to BugSnag.

 --source-map android/app/build/generated/sourcemaps/react/release/index.android.bundle.map

-If you have multiple variants built or a non-standard project layout, you might need to provide extra options:
+If your build contains multiple variants or has a non-standard project layout, you might need to provide extra options:

 $ bugsnag-cli upload react-native-android \